-Last week, ten months after the initial charges, a state court in Louisiana overturned District Attorney Reed Walters’s first conviction in the Jena Six case.
-An all-white jury had convicted seventeen-year-old Mychal Bell but the Third Circuit Court of Appeals ruled Friday that he should not have been tried as an adult.
+AMY GOODMAN: Well, last week, 10 months after the initial charges, a state court in Louisiana overturned District Attorney Reed Walters’s first conviction in the Jena Six case.
+An all-white jury had convicted 17-year-old Mychal Bell, but the 3rd Circuit Court of Appeals ruled Friday he should not have been tried as an adult.
 Walters says he plans to appeal Bell’s overturned conviction and also pursue the other five prosecutions.

-But that’s only making people across the country even more determined to fight for justice for the Jena Six.
-Tomorrow Jena’s population of 3,000 could swell to several times its size.
-Thousands of people are expected to pour into town in solidarity with the six teenagers.
+That’s only making people across the country even more determined to fight for justice for the Jena Six.
+On Thursday, Jena’s population of 3,000 could swell many times its size.
+Thousands of people are expected to pour into the town in solidarity with the six teenagers.

 UNIDENTIFIED MAN: I’m going to Jena along with thousands of other people to deliver a powerful and more determined message that we’re not going to be satisfied, and we’re not going to stop fighting until all the charges against all the Jena Six are dropped and all six of the Jena Six are walking free on the streets.

 UNIDENTIFIED WOMAN: I’m going down to let them know that we are tired.
 We’re standing up as black people, we’re standing up as one, to let them know that this cannot happen again.
 OK?
 In this day and time, hanging nooses from a tree, we’re not standing for it no more.

 UNIDENTIFIED MAN: This government, this society, is robbing the youth of any kind of possibility of future.
 It’s placing humanity at risk.
 There are millions of people that are absolutely fed up with allowing our children to be ripped away from us and allowing people like George Bush and the rest of these fools to unleash these Neanderthals and these racists all across this country.